 First, I coated illustration board with white gesso and sanded it to a near-glossy surface, then made a detailed pencil drawing based on Mariner 10 images.
 Using very thin acrylics, I laid down a base color, then detailed the landscape with gouache.
 The goal was to create an image that would look hot even after the approximately 10-percent darkening that normally occurs during printing, so I had to let the white gesso shine through the paint as in watercolor technique.

 The magazine had scored a coup: an exclusive account by the first American woman to live in the Russian space station.
 Out of hundreds of digital pictures Shannon Lucid took during the mission, the editors could not find one that seemed perfect for the cover.
 I decided to take a literal approach and simply put her in the space station.
 After searching through dozens of official NASA portraits I found one that had lighting that would work for this scene.
 In Photoshop, I repainted it, softening it to reflect the fill light from the earth.
 I rendered her hair to look like it was floating in zero gee, then added a layer to hold the reflection of earth in the window.
 The image of Mir came from another mission, but had to be painstakingly embellished to restore lost detail.
-The picture elicited letters from readers protesting the "faked" image, but the editors pointed out that it had been clearly labeled as a painting in the credit line.
+The picture elicited letters from readers protesting the "faked" image, but the editors pointed out that it had been clearly described as a painting in the credit line.

 This is a traditional painting, created with airbrushed acrylics and gouache on illustration board, depicting a collision between two galaxies, the larger of which harbors a huge black hole at its core.
 This has been one of my more popular paintings.
 A variation appears on the cover of Gregory Benford's novel of the far future "Beyond Infinity" (Warner Books, 2003).